 Strangely, government grant officers will often make their loans subject to you being refused by a bank.
 This means you’ll have to go to a bank and get your loan application turned down before you approach the government for a loan.
-This may seem odd but it is protocol for a reason.
+This may seem odd but it’s the protocol for a reason.
 If the government did not have this contingency in place, then banks would complain heavily that the government is taking away their business.
 Banks are therefore given the first bite of the apple before the government gets to see the people the banks are not interested in.

 Forecast Your Cash Flow Needs

 Before you think about available options to finance your business, you’ll want to determine exactly how much money you’ll need via a cash flow forecast.
 The bottom line of a cash flow forecast represents how much money you’ll need and when you’ll need it.